 The most important destinations of San Salvador are waiting for you in this San Salvador city tour.
 Active volcanoes, birds, coffee plantations, landscapes that will leave you breathless.
 Colonial towns that keep hundreds of years of history and culture.
 Without missing the hidden beauties in our San Salvador Historical Center.
 One of these beauties is a church with a unique architecture that does not exist anywhere else on the American continent.
 You can not miss this authentic experience, making this San Salvador City Tour.
 Choose the perfect combination for you!

-In this city tour you can combine it with Nature, visiting El Boquerón National Park, on top of the San Salvador volcano.
+In this San Salvador city tour you can combine it with Nature, visiting El Boquerón National Park.
 Or you can combine it with a cultural visit to a beautiful and small colonial town, Panchimalco, visiting the unmissable Puerta del Diablo (Devil’s Door).
 Or why not the life of one of the Salvadoran characters that has most influenced the recent history of El Salvador: Monseñor Romero.
 Are you ready?
 Let us begin!

 San Salvador City Tour.

 During this tour we will know the two faces Salvadoran capital has.
 We will begin our visit to San Salvador visiting the most economically privileged areas.
 We will travel in the streets and avenues that make up San Salvador.
 All this while you immerse yourself in the history that makes El Salvador unique.
 We will also visit up close and we will know during this city tour.
 The most important and representative monuments of San Salvador.
 Monuments that have marked transcendental events in the life and history of Salvadorans.
 In this San Salvador city tour we will have the opportunity to visit some of them.